Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Conclusion

 To address potential computational challenges of integrating and optimizing in high-dimensional parameter spaces, we derived closed-form approximations for both limits.
-While the free rotation model appeals to some physical intuition for soft networks, the frame averaging limit proved to be cleaner to work with both analytically and numerically.
+From an analytical and numerical standpoint, however, the frame averaging limit proved to be cleaner to work with.
 Physical insights gained from this framework reveal that greater variance in monomer numbers typically leads to a softening at the RVE level.
 Furthermore, topological differences are shown to fundamentally alter the mechanical response even when the average chain length is conserved.
 Finally, by investigating `S'-shaped stress-strain curves for bimodal networks, it was found that the onset of strain stiffening is governed by the shorter chains, while the sharpness of the stiffening reflects their proportion.

 \paragraph*{Outlook.} Given the observation that the frame averaging limit generally provides a good approximation to the free rotation limit, a potential simple heuristic for modeling ``soft'' polymer networks may be to define the free energy of a RVE as the minimum of their respective predictions.
 Such an approach would naturally bound the energy of the system, leveraging the strengths of the frame averaging limit in regimes of high polydispersity while retaining the physical intuition of the free rotation limit where applicable.
 While the main thrust of this work was to proceed analytically, it could prove to be both fruitful and interesting to explore the implications of this framework numerically.